-We take it you’ve heard of the expression “a diamond in the rough.”
-Basically, it means that something really stands out amidst a sea of ordinary.
+You’ve heard of the expression “a diamond in the rough.”
+It means that something stands out amidst a sea of ordinary.
 Hobart, the capital of Tasmania, is full of diamonds.

 Boat Harbour Beach

 However, some of its more scenic attractions are tucked away from plain sight.
-You and your loved ones will have to do some exploring to appreciate this hidden gem fully.
-But hey, the journey can be just as fun as the destination.
+You and your loved ones must explore to appreciate this hidden gem fully.
+The journey can be just as fun as the destination.

 But what’s that shining in the distance?
-It’s so crystal clear, even in a place with such little lighting.
+It’s crystal clear, even in a place with such little lighting.
 It’s… dolomite.
-Yes, the Hastings Caves are also connected to the Newdegate Cave – one of the world’s biggest dolomite deposits.
+The Hastings Caves are also connected to the Newdegate Cave – one of the world’s biggest dolomite deposits.
 There’s quite a bit to see in a place with such little natural lighting.

 Okay, we’re cheating a bit by mentioning Huon Valley.
 This hidden gem isn’t in Hobart, but it is nearby.
 Grassy fields, glistening lakes, and flourishing flowers are some of Huon Valley’s hallmarks.
 This area is located in Tasmania’s countryside region.